GET ORDAINED

 Transitional phrases & ceremony wording

-Transitions are key when shifting from another part of the ceremony to the unity ceremony.
+Transitions are key when shifting from another part of the wedding ceremony to the unity candle ceremony.
+Good transitions give the wedding ceremony a great flow and feel and keep wedding guests feeling engaged.

 Officiant to the Couple: